 Students admitted as University College (UCOL) students are advised by the University Advising Center.
 View the University Advising Center website for more information.

-All freshman engineering students are advised by the Office of Student Development and Success (OSDS).
+All first-year engineering students are advised by the Office of Student Development and Success (OSDS).
 View the OSDS website for more information.